-- Enjoy more with these strategies to avoid standing in line for Disneyland rides.
+- Enjoy more with strategies to avoid standing in line for Disneyland rides.

-- Learn to how a FASTPASS can make your wait shorter, find out how to get one and how to use it
+- Learn how a FASTPASS can make your wait shorter, find out how to get one and how to use it.

 - Find out why you might want to use Ridemax to shorten your wait

 - How to make the most out of Magic Mornings